Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Introduction

-Our Wasserstein perturbation framework produces distributional shifts that are interpretable and controllable.
-For example, one can stress a credit risk model by increasing the marginal distribution of “debt-to-income ratio” within a certain range, or test a medical diagnosis model under an aging population distribution – all while constraining the shift’s overall Wasserstein distance to maintain plausibility.
-These perturbations are obtained by solving optimization problems that find the worst-case or most influential distribution within an allowed Wasserstein radius (an approach inspired by distributionally robust optimization as defined in \cite{azizian2023regularization}, \cite{Sinha2018} for instance).
 Unlike classical global sensitivity analysis which varies inputs in a Monte Carlo fashion, our method directly perturbs the input data distribution itself.
 This provides a global view of model sensitivity: rather than asking how a single prediction changes when an input is tweaked, we ask how the model’s overall performance or output distribution changes under a small but targeted shift in the data-generating distribution.
-By casting this as an optimal transport problem, we leverage efficient algorithms and theoretical guarantees from the optimal transport literature as in \cite{blanchet2019quantifying}.
+By casting this as an optimal transport problem, we leverage efficient algorithms and theoretical guarantees from the optimal transport literature \citep{blanchet2019quantifying}.
 The use of Wasserstein distance further ensures that stress test scenarios are constrained and realistic: because Wasserstein distance accounts for the geometry of the data space, a small perturbation (within a given radius) corresponds to a distribution shift that is limited in magnitude for each feature, avoiding implausible changes to the data (unlike unconstrained adversarial perturbations that might be unnatural in tabular data).

-Our contributions are twofold.
-First, we formalize a model-agnostic testing bench for black-box predictors on tabular data, defining distributional stress scenarios via constrained optimal transport.
-Second, we demonstrate how this framework can evaluate model robustness and global sensitivity: by analyzing performance under various distributional scenarios, we can identify which features or assumptions most strongly affect model predictions.
-We also provide a dual formulation of the Wasserstein projection problem that may be of independent interest in the context of DRO.
-The proposed approach unifies ideas from distributionally robust optimization, global sensitivity analysis, and explainable AI to provide a comprehensive assessment of model behavior under shift.
-In the following, we review related work and foundational concepts that underpin our methodology.
+\textbf{Contributions} Our contributions stand on a strong theoretical and empirical foundation.
+First, we formalize a model-agnostic testing bench for black-box predictors using realistic distribution shifts via constrained optimal transport.
+Then, we develop a nontrivial theoretical framework, giving not only the explicit formula for the projected distributions but also its asymptotic behavior and a dual formulation that connects the projection problem to DRO and that can be of independent interest.
+Finally, we validate our stress framework across tabular and vision domains\footnote{Code available at \url{https://github.com/drica-monteiro/wasserstein_projection}}, demonstrating consistent and interpretable perturbation experiments on real-world datasets; we also include a fairness-relevant sensitivity analysis in the classification setting.

-\subsection{Related work}
+\section{Related work}